rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

      3. the source in the language or script of translation, if the resource contains the same work in more than one language or script and translation is known to be the purpose of the resource
      4. the source in the original language or script of the content, if the resource contains the same content in more than one language or script and the original language or script can be identified
      5. the first occurring of the sources
-     6. the source in the language or script preferred by the agency preparing the description, if the resource is formatted
+     6. the source in the language or script preferred by the agency preparing the description, if the resource is formatted *tête-bêche*, as a head-to-head bound monograph, or as a head-to-tail bound monograph.
 + **Order of sources of information**
 If two title pages face one another, choose the one on the recto of its leaf.
 If two or more title pages follow one another, choose the first one.

 Make a note indicating the source chosen as the preferred source of information if other than the usual title page, or, in a multipart manifestation, if other than the title page of the first volume.

+*Hereafter, "title page" means "title page or title page substitute."*

 ## 0.1.5 Sources of information